 In addition to the Professional Doctoral Degrees, the Perry R. Sanders Center for Ministry Excellence partners with the Leavell Center for Church Health, Alumni Services, and other Southern Baptist entities offering conferences, seminars, and workshops to aid and assist pastors and church leaders in raising their ministries to new levels of excellence.
-For further information, contact the Sanders Center at 800.662.8701, extension 3728 or dmin@nobts.edu; or visit the website at www.nobts.edu/CME.
+For further information, contact the Sanders Center at 504-816-8294 or dmin@nobts.edu; or visit the website at www.nobts. edu/CME.